 If you have questions about whether your project needs IRB approval, please speak with your SIP coordinator and/or the current chair of the Kalamazoo College IRB.

+Students will have completed weekly reflections while working on the SIP 593, and these reflections will be appended at the back of the SIP.
+The final comprehensive reflection should highlight the most compelling parts of the students’ experiences.
 Many SIP 593 reflections will connect observations/content of the project to course content or to psychological principles.
 When doing this, you should attempt to make connections to multiple courses if you can (consider thinking about courses that are not as “obviously” related to your topic or position as well as those that are).
 When linking observations or elements of your project to psychological principles, you should include citations to published literature wherever possible.

 Finally, remember that good writing is clear, organized, and credible.
 A well-written reflection should provide the reader with plenty of concrete examples to illustrate your points.
 Try not to over-simplify or sugar-coat your experiences too much.
 Including examples of struggles that you had and overcame along the way can lend credibility and depth to your reflection.
 Your reflection should flow well, leading the reader through your SIP journey and ending with some clear ideas about how this SIP was beneficial for you.